Shayetet 13: Ansariya Ambush

 On September 5, 1997, the unit suffered a major blow during a raid in Lebanon.
-A force of sixteen Shayetet 13 commandos landed on Lebanon's coast, south of Sidon between the towns of Loubieh and Ansariya.
+A force of 16 Shayetet 13 commandos landed on Lebanon's coast, south of Sidon between the towns of Loubieh and Ansariya.
 Speculation about their mission was that they were trying to assassinate a senior Shia Muslim cleric of the Hezbollah movement.
 They landed in the dark early hours of that Friday and started moving inland.
 The IDF said the force had been "on its way to its mission" when it was ambushed.
 Hezbollah and Amal commandos were lying in wait for them.
 The clash took place outside a 15-km deep security zone which Israel occupied in south Lebanon.
 The soldiers were ambushed after entering an orchard booby-trapped with bombs, which exploded as they entered.
 The commandos were knocked to the ground and came under heavy fire, killing the force's commander, Lt.
 Col. Yossi Korakin almost immediately.
 More commandos were killed when the firing triggered the explosives one of the commandos was carrying.
 Israel immediately dispatched a rescue team in a CH-53 helicopter.
 A rescue force of helicopters and missile boats arrived, joining in a battle that lasted until dawn as the rescuers evacuated the dead.
 Mortar shells exploded nearby, killing a doctor in the rescue force, and shrapnel hit the CH-53, but it was able to take off.
-The IDF lost twelve dead, including eleven Shayetet 13 commandos.
+Twelve IDF soldiers were killed, including 11 Shayetet 13 commandos.
 Two Hezbollah fighters were lightly wounded.

-The uncollected remains of the Israeli soldiers were returned to Israel on June 25, 1998 in a prisoner exchange deal.
+The uncollected remains of the Israeli soldiers were returned to Israel on June 25, 1998, in a prisoner exchange deal.
 After 14 years, Hezbollah revealed that they knew the position of the commandos in advance thanks to the interception of video footage broadcast by Israeli UAVs that were hovering over the area in the days before the mission.